ericearl/bids-branding/Brand-Guide.md

 The logo is available in a horizontal layout and variation, provided in both black and white transparent variants.
 To maintain consistency, the logo does not have a vertical variation.
 The horizontal variation is accepted as the primary and only format for usage.
 Both black and white variants should be used based on the background that best suits them for optimal contrast, legibility, and clarity.

 Black variant: Use the black logo on light or white backgrounds to ensure visibility and contrast. <br>
-White variant: Use the white logo on dark or colored backgrounds to maintain clarity and legibility. <br>
+White variant: Use the white logo on dark or colored backgrounds to maintain clarity and legibility.

 [Main logo]

 [Black & White transparent background]

-**Logo Usage Guidelines** <br> <br>
+**Logo Usage Guidelines**

 A clear space also known as an exclusion zone is an area of blank space that surrounds the logo.
 This clear space around the logo is equal to the height of the brain icon.
-This ensures the logo remains uncluttered and legible. <br>
+This ensures the logo remains uncluttered and legible.

 [Measured logo image] [Logo guide image]

 **Incorrect Usage Guidelines:**